vyas-giri/vyas-giri/README.md

 I am a full stack web developer proficient in building web apps with MERN stack, Next JS, Firebase, Redux, Docker and CI/CD.

-I love to learn about computers, technology, systems and backend architecture.
+I love to learn about computers, technology, systems and backend architecture which has led me to build interesting projects like my own version of git and an in-memory graph database.

 I’m currently learning k8s, agentic AI, and plan to transition into devops and AI/MLops roles.